Escape from earth

-One of the people Dietrich says is interested is a guy, lets call him Joe, that visit’s farms throughout the mid-west everyday.
+One of the people Dietrich says is interested in a guy, let’s call him Joe, that visit’s farms throughout the mid-west every day.
 I can imagine Joe getting up every morning, schlepping himself to the airport two hours early, without a bottle of water or anything else to quench his thirst.
-He drives from his house in his beat-up seven year old car, to the economy lot of the airport, gets on the lot bus and stares at nothing for 10 minutes while the driver calls out the airline names.
-The lines are long in the checkout stands now because everyone is checking their bags, otherwise they have to buy all new shaving gear when they get to their final destination.
-Joe takes off his shoes, his belt and coins and places all his bags on the security belt and hopes he didnt get the “SSSS” on his ticket that means he has to be stripped search.
+He drives from his house in his beat-up seven-year-old car to the economy lot of the airport, gets on the lot bus and stares at nothing for 10 minutes while the driver calls out the airline names.
+The lines are long in the checkout stands now because everyone is checking their bags, otherwise, they have to buy all new shaving gear when they get to their final destination.
+Joe takes off his shoes, his belt and coins, and places all his bags on the security belt and hopes he didn’t get the “SSSS” on his ticket which means he has to be stripped search.
 The first leg of the flight for Joe goes seamlessly, but when he lands he hears there is bad weather and the puddle jumper he was going to take has been delayed for two hours.
 He wonders, silently, if he should just rent a car from where he is and drive the four hours or wait out the storm.
-Joe wait’s out the storm and gets to his final air stop where it is dark, rents a car and heads to his hotel.
+Joe waits out the storm and gets to his final air stop where it is dark, rents a car and heads to his hotel.
 A waste of a day, but he will see his farmer tomorrow.

 “Joe” and Carl Dietrich see a different way to do business.
 “There are over 5,000 small airports in the United States”, says Dietrich, “instead of flying from hub to hub to get to your final destination, why not drive to your local airport, do a pre-flight inspection on your airplane and fly to the closest airport to your destination.
 If there is a thunderstorm you can land at an airport along the way, fold the airplane into a car and drive to the next airport and take off again.”